gocd-contrib/script-executor-task/README.md

 *Notes:*

-This is only for convenience since you can run all commands directly through Go anyway.
+This is only for convenience since you can run all commands directly through GoCD anyway.

 This could be preferable because:
 - Its exactly like shell script.
-Go's custom command takes a little getting used to.
+GoCD's custom command takes a little getting used to.
 - Its easier to CRUD commands since its a script, specially re-order them if required.

 It should not be used as a replacement for important scripts like deployment scripts.
 They should remain in your repository.

 *Usage:*

-Download jar from releases & place it in `<go-server-location>/plugins/external` & restart Go Server.
+Download jar from releases & place it in `<go-server-location>/plugins/external` & restart GoCD Server.

 ## Contributing

-We encourage you to contribute to Go.
+We encourage you to contribute to GoCD.
 For information on contributing to this project, please see our [contributor's guide](http://www.go.cd/contribute).
 A lot of useful information like links to user documentation, design documentation, mailing lists etc. can be found in the [resources](http://www.go.cd/community/resources.html) section.

 ## License